Shopping in China

 You should check the import restrictions in your home country as some items may attract tax on arrival in your home country, especially if it is mailed or shipped separately.Q: Am I allowed to bring back purchased electronics to the USA in my luggage?

 In addition, when you make the decision, you need to double check the electronics you buy can also work in the USA (voltage, etc.).
-You can also see customs and regulations page for more information.
+See China Power Supply and Adapters for more information.

 Questions and Answers About Shopping in China